MarieLebh/deswomanUTIL/README.md

-## 2) getGFFfromOut.py
+## 2) Extract Gff files from the DESwoMAN output with "getGFFfromOut.py"
-Generate a gff file with all neORF candidates from the DESwoMAN info file.
+Generate a gff file (including exon, cds, utr and start/stop codon positions) with all neORF candidates from the DESwoMAN info file.

 - `--deswoman` Path to the deswoman information file
 - `--gtf` Path to the corresponding transcriptome assembly (gtf)